Maui Activities & Restaurants

 The main stores to buy and rent are: HiTech, Aqua Sports and Kanahakai, If you decide to surf and need to rent a board: Island Surfboard Rentals, they deliver!

-Here are some surfing and SUP schools.
+Surfing and Kitesurfing lessons: we recommend Kody Kerbox at Rivers to the Sea.
 As well as Kiteboarding School Maui, ask for Josh.

 Now in summer most of the surfing is done in Kihei (20-30 mn from here) and towards Lahaina.
 Hookipa (2mn from here) has some small waves too.